alexholehouse/SBMLIntegrator/README.txt

 However, to ensure a complete software package, this functionality will be added for the beta release (which has a tentative release date of September 30th 2011).

+A more widespread issue is that both models must be L2V1.
+Multi-level support will be introduced ASAP, but for now, L2V1 represents an easily accesible common denominator.

 _____________________________________________________________________